 Student Grants for Online College

-Grants are awarded to students who meet each set of the qualifications.
-All U.S. citizens (and eligible non-citizens) must complete the Free Application for Federal Student Aid (FAFSA) each school year in order to determine eligibility for federal grants.
+Grants are financial awards from the federal and state governments that do not have to be paid back.
+To be evaluated for federal grant eligibility, you will need to complete the Free Application for Federal Student Aid (FAFSA).
+Grants are awarded to students who meet each set of qualifications.
+All U.S. citizens (and eligible non-citizens) must complete the FAFSA each school year to determine eligibility for federal grants.

-Liberty University accepts loans to help pay for your education.
+Liberty University’s online programs accept student loans to help you pay for your online college education.
+All federal loans are processed through the William D. Ford Federal Direct Lending Program.
 Liberty’s Financial Aid department can process loans for those in need of assistance.
-Please remember that loans must be repaid.
+Please take time to review the loan disbursement process.

 In addition to federal loans for college, a wide variety of consumer loans are available to help finance the cost of education.
-First-time student borrowers need to complete an online Entrance Counseling session in order to receive a loan.
+First-time student borrowers need to complete an online entrance counseling session to receive a loan.
+Please remember that loans must be repaid.